An easy homemade Classic Blue Cheese Dressing recipe! Takes just 5 minutes to make and is absolutely delicious on salads

 Once home, remove the cheese from the store's plastic wrapping and rewrap in parchment or wax paper with a layer of plastic wrap loosely wrapped over it.

-Enjoy this classic blue cheese dressing recipe next time you need a delicious salad or as a dip for raw veggies!
+Enjoy this classic blue cheese dressing recipe next time you serve a delicious salad or use as a dip for raw veggies!
 It's also perfect with Buffalo chicken wings.